Houston Whiplash Lawyer

 Common Whiplash Causes

-Whiplash is most often caused by car accidents, especially rear-impact collisions where a victim is in a non-moving vehicle and is hit from the back and thrown forward.
+Car accidents are a common cause of whiplash injuries; typically, rear-impact collisions where a victim is in a non-moving vehicle and is hit from the back and thrown forward.
 However, any type of accident where a person experiences a sudden sharp movement of the head or neck can be a potential cause of whiplash.

 Whiplash Symptoms and Consequences